luyadev/luya/docs/guide/lesson-module.md

     }
 ```

 Now add a new contact record in the admin panel under ```Addressbook/Contact/Add``` and notice the dropdown under the label ```Group ID```.
-Don't forget to create some groups for testing before.
+Don't forget to create some test groups before.
 Change the labels in the ```attributeLabels()``` function to your liking.

 ## Frontend presentation

-After adding some sample data it's time to add a representation of our module to the frontend.
+After adding some sample data it's time to add a presentation of our module to the frontend.
 To do this we'll have two options: using a [frontend module](https://luya.io/guide/app-module-frontend) or using the module block.

 ### Module block

 If you're using the module block to render the frontend module, you can place other blocks above and below because you're in the CMS context.
 This is most useful for simple modules which have only one view (i.e. a simple form).
-If you're linking a details view inside the module view, you'll not leave the page and detail view will get rendered in the same block.
+If you're linking a detail view inside the module view, you won't leave the page and the detail view will get rendered in the same block.
 Another disadvantage is the static URL to the page.
 No matter what you're doing in the module block view, the site URL won't change as you're still in the context of the CMS page where you've placed the module block.

 ### Frontend module

-Using a Frontend Module offer all possibilities: you can define your own layout, you've full control of the URL routes and you've control over the whole page not just a part of it (from setting the page title tag to defining all detail views).
+Using a Frontend Module offer all possibilities: you can define your own layout, you've full control of the URL routes and you're able to control all aspects of the page not just a part of it (from setting the page title tag to defining all detail views).

 ## Set up the frontend module

-We're choosing the frontend module path because we want full control over site and define two views, a list and a detail view.
+We're choosing the frontend module path because we want full control over URL routes and want to define two full page views (a contact list and the contact detail view).